PurpleKingdomGames/indigo-website/indigodocs/gameloop/events.md

 - `Spawn(key, position, lifeSpan, payload)`
 - `KillAll` - Remove them all immediately.
 - `Cull` - Remove automatons who have reached the end of their time, you don't have to call this manually.

+### Rendering

+- `RendererDetails(renderingTechnology, clearColor, magnification)` - "renderingTechnology" tells you if Indigo is using WebGL 1.0 or WebGL 2.0.